sydiorn/sydiorn-railways/README.md

 # 🚊 Sydiorn Railways

-Sydiorn Railways are an open source urban planning project for the construction of modern and efficient railways.
-The purpose of this project is to implement various features from real present-day railways.
+Sydiorn Railways are an open source urban planning project for the construction of modern and efficient railways, comprising many specific sub-projects.
+Its purpose is to implement various features from real present-day railways.
+This project contains reusable components that can be used separately to enhance your own railway network.

 <div align="center">
   <figure>